RedSilkSoftware/workhorz-server/README.md

   - [ ] Integration or interconnection with monitoring tools like NagiosXI, Icinga, Monitis and the likes
   - [ ] Visual plugin management
   - [ ] Visual permission management
+  - [ ] Browse log files easier with smart filtering to find what you need faster

 ## Technical Requirements
 I want to use pure C++11/17 wherever possible and sound.
 I do this with the intention to make the development and maintenance easier and the resulting binaries faster.
 But it is also equally sensible to use good and well tested libraries that offer features which would otherwise be difficult or too lengthy to write myself.
 Out of all this I have the following list of required technical tools/libs: